zibz0017/QuartzVault/content/Notes.md

 - An estimated 200,000 Jews died in the Soviet army over WWII.[^277]
 - Rav Dovid was so machshiv the importance of a rebbi that sometimes, Rav Dovid would advice talmidim not to go learn in the great yeshivos of Europe because he felt that the talmidim there would not have a rebbi there.[^278]
 - Although some talmidim were able to be successful even without a rebbi, Rav Dovid felt that this was something exceptionally rare.[^278]
-- Rav Dovid tried getting the Chofetz Chaim to become the rosh yeshiva of the yeshiva in Radin when Rav Dovid was there so Rav Dovid could have a rebbi.
-While this didn't happen, the Chofetz Chaim did get Rav Naftoli Trop for this reason.[^278]
+- Rav Dovid tried getting the Chofetz חיים to become the rosh yeshiva of the yeshiva in Radin when Rav Dovid was there so Rav Dovid could have a rebbi.
+While this didn't happen, the Chofetz חיים did get Rav Naftoli Trop for this reason.[^278]
 - Rabbi Akiva Eiger said that the purpose of learning is to hone one's sense of yashrus, even if this means that the person is going to have to sacrifice learning bekiyos.[^279]
 - The person doesn't need to worry that perhaps they are going to argue on the words of a ראשון somewhere that they did not see because a the words of the ראשונים are yashar, and so a person trained in yashrus will be naturally avoid saying the opposite of the ראשונים, even without realizing it.[^279]
-- Rav Chaim Voloshiner said that the greatness of a גדול is entirely defined by his sense of yashrus.[^280]
+- Rav חיים Voloshiner said that the greatness of a גדול is entirely defined by his sense of yashrus.[^280]
 - Who pays for most of the tax is determined by the elasticity of the supply and demand curves.
 Whichever side is more elastic will pay less of the tax (see image).[^281]
 - ![[Pasted image 20241222005428.png]][^281]
 - The idea is that if something is more elastic, a small increase in price causes a great drop in quantity demanded/produced and the opposite is true as well.
 So if demand is more elastic, the quantity demanded will drop relatively significantly compared to the supply, and so the price the sellers sell at will have to decrease significantly to lower the quantity supplied.
 The same is true for an elastic supply compared to demand.[^281]